ais-one/cookbook/README.md

 2. Testing

-to run unit & integration test on /api/authors route
+To run unit & integration test on /api/authors route

 TO TEST EVERYTHING PLEASE change describe.only(...) to describe(...) in the test scripts in example-app/tests